 Most folks have no idea why the cuts sound better with us playing:

 We hear a lot of comments like "it's undefinable."
-It isn't: Play in the pocket out of everyone else's way.

 When it comes to the limelight, the rest of us catch as catch can.